jblanked/FlipSocial/README.md

 The highlight of this app is customizable pre-saves, which, as explained below, aim to address the challenges of typing with the directional pad.

 ## Requirements
-- WiFi Developer Board, Raspberry Pi, or ESP32 Device with FlipperHTTP Flash: https://github.com/jblanked/FlipperHTTP
+- WiFi Developer Board, Raspberry Pi, BW16, or ESP32 Device with FlipperHTTP Flash: https://github.com/jblanked/FlipperHTTP
 - 2.4 Ghz WiFi Access Point

 ## Features
 - Login/Logout
 - Registration
-- Feed
+- Feed (with comments, flipping, and posting)
 - Profile
 - Customizable Pre-Saves
 - Explore
 - Friends
 - Direct Messaging

+## Feed/Comments Controls
+- Left/Right: Navigate through posts
+- Down: Scroll through comments/ post a comment

 **Login/Logout:** Log in to your account to view and post on the Feed.
 You can also change your password and log out when needed.